E-commerce

 Legal dates, discount percentages: display compliant with local rules for multi-country brands.

-Availability, lead times, and "stock" message
+Availability, lead times and "in stock" message

 Alert thresholds